 - MATH 0310 - Career Preparation

 - Seven (7) additional 0300‑level mathematics courses.
-Internship (MATH 0398) credits cannot be used to satisfy this requirement.Nine (9) additional credits.
+Internship (MATH 0398) and MATH 0310 credits cannot be used to satisfy this requirement.Nine (9) additional credits.
 Students may count a combination of:Up to 9 of the 12 practicum credits, or Up to 9 Internship credits (MATH 0398), or Any 300-level Math classes excluding MATH 0300 and MATH 0310, or Appropriate 300-level classes in other departments may be used to satisfy these requirements with permission of advisor and chair.
 A minimum of six (6) 300-level mathematics courses, excluding MATH 0300 and MATH 0310, must be taken in the Mathematics Department at Westfield State University.